Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_Knob/REV20220427A/README.md

-# AMDC CAN Expansion Board
+# AMDC Knob Expansion Board

 This folder contains the design outputs for the AMDC Knob REV A expansion board.
 This includes schematics, images of the PCB, the bill of materials (BOM), and the gerber files needed to order a fully populated board.